SciencesPoDRIS/long_term_archiving/README.md

 ## Install

-* rename the file conf/conf.default.json into conf/conf.numpat.json and edit it to put your own SRU/SRW server url
+* rename the file conf/conf.default.json into conf/conf.MY_PROJECT.json where MY_PROJECT is the name of my project and edit it to put your own SRU/SRW server url
 * `mkvirtualenv long_term_archiving`
 * `pip install lxml`
 * `pip install paramiko`